myelin/myelin-matrix-display/README.md

 Current version (2)
 -------------------

-A Raspberry Pi (rev 3, 256 MB) is connected via an MX2 board (see MX2_remote_control_pcb for schematics and layout) to an nRF24L01+ radio module and to the WS2801 string.
+A Raspberry Pi B (the original version, with 256 MB of RAM) is connected via an MX2 board (see MX2_remote_control_pcb for schematics and layout) to an nRF24L01+ radio module and to the WS2801 string.

 On powerup, the ATMEGA328P on the MX2 board runs an internal animation.
 Once the RPi boots, it takes over, resetting the AVR and